 When you head out into the wilds without at least some form of navigational equipment, you are at an immediate disadvantage.
 Fortunately, the compass is among the handiest of navigational tools, and it can be very easily carried around in your pocket in your everyday life as well.
-However, you should avoid cheap compasses like the plague.
-They simply aren’t as precise and don’t work as a high-quality compass can.
+However, you should avoid cheap compasses.
+They simply aren’t as precise and don’t work like a high-quality compass can.

 Serious survival situations require serious tools, and the el-cheapo compasses that come installed on whistles or similar devices won’t cut it.
 Instead, buy a more durable and high-quality compass from a reputable company.
 The compass is a classic survival tool that has been around for ages, and it’s easily the best tool when it comes to finding your direction so you can walk out of a survival situation alive.

 You’ll never regret carrying a flashlight when you need it.
-The best flashlights to have are those that are compact and yet powerful, so that they can be easily carried but that emit a bright light in total darkness as well.
+The best flashlights to have are those that are compact and yet powerful so that they can be easily carried but emit a bright light in total darkness as well.

 We’re talking about something more than just a simple Swiss Army-type knife.
 We’re talking about a folding knife with a larger blade that can be applied to serious self-defense and heavy-duty work purposes if needed.